 Minnesota’s Separation and Divorce Guidelines

 Minnesota recognizes only one ground for divorce, which is when a marriage is irretrievably broken.
-The couple can petition jointly for a divorce decree, in which a valid postnuptial agreement can play an integral part.
-The state also grants legal separations that benefit parties holding postnuptial agreements.
+Couples can petition jointly or individually for a divorce decree where a valid postnuptial agreement can play an integral role.
+The state also allows legal separation, which can benefit parties holding postnuptial agreements.

-As a Mankato attorney can attest, divorce proceedings can be complicated for couples, and it is in the family’s best interest to work out sensitive details about who gets what beforehand, memorializing them in a postnuptial agreement contract.
+As a Mankato attorney can attest, divorce proceedings can be complicated for couples.
+If your family has assets or property that need protection, it may be in the family’s best interest to work out sensitive details beforehand by memorializing them in a contract or postnuptial agreement.

 Let a Mankato Attorney Help You With a Postnuptial Agreement Today